blog

 Step 3 – Gain Hands-On Experience with Real Devices

-- Different types of devices (IPL, Nd:YAG, diode, RF)
+- Different devices (IPL, Nd:YAG, diode, RF)

 - Patient preparation and post-care